 Why Start with Theory Before Benchmarks

-The fourth reason is decision quality rather than raw accuracy.
-Margin scores are not calibrated probabilities, so threshold-dependent use cases such as ranking, triage, and risk escalation can fail if you treat decision values as probabilities.
-The calibration literature around Platt scaling and multiclass coupling shows that theory-informed post-processing is required when downstream decisions depend on confidence, not only class assignment [5] [6].
+Decision quality matters at least as much as raw accuracy.
+Possibly more.
+Margin scores are not calibrated probabilities, so threshold-dependent use cases (ranking, triage, risk escalation) can fail quietly if you treat decision values as probabilities.
+The calibration literature around Platt scaling and multiclass coupling is clear on this point: theory-informed post-processing is required when downstream decisions depend on confidence, not only class assignment [5] [6].

-The fifth reason is computational transferability.
-Kernel SVM can be expensive as sample counts rise, while linear large-scale solvers can be the right approximation for sparse high-dimensional regimes.
-A benchmark leaderboard rarely explains this transition point, but theory and solver literature make the regime boundary explicit and actionable for system design [12] [20] [15].
+Computational transferability completes the case.
+Kernel SVM gets expensive as sample counts rise; linear large-scale solvers can be the right approximation for sparse high-dimensional regimes.
+No benchmark leaderboard explains where that transition happens.
+Theory and solver literature do [12] [20] [15].

-A credible counterposition still matters: benchmark evidence is indispensable because theory does not identify the winning model family for every real dataset.
-Practical studies can show that tree ensembles or deep architectures outperform SVM under particular representation choices and feature pipelines.
-The point is not to replace benchmarking with abstraction; it is to use theory to design the benchmark, define failure modes in advance, and interpret results without overfitting conclusions to one dataset such as UCI HAR [16] [15].
+A credible counterposition still matters.
+Benchmark evidence is indispensable because theory alone never identifies the winning model family for every real dataset.
+Tree ensembles or deep architectures will outperform SVM under particular representation choices and feature pipelines; that is an empirical fact, not a theoretical failure.
+The point is not to replace benchmarking with abstraction.
+Use theory to design the benchmark, define failure modes in advance, and interpret results without overfitting conclusions to one dataset such as UCI HAR [16] [15].

-That distinction determines whether model selection is reproducible.
-If you only see final scores, you are likely to copy hyperparameters.
-If you understand margin mechanics, kernel assumptions, calibration constraints, and solver trade-offs, you can transfer the reasoning across domains and avoid cargo-cult modeling [3] [4] [7].
+This distinction determines whether model selection is reproducible or merely imitative.
+See only final scores and you copy hyperparameters.
+Understand margin mechanics, kernel assumptions, calibration constraints, and solver trade-offs, and you transfer the reasoning across domains.
+Cargo-cult modeling starts where mechanistic understanding stops [3] [4] [7].

-The practical reading rule is simple: treat benchmark tables as endpoint evidence, not as first principles.
-Start from capacity control, geometric assumptions, and decision-threshold requirements; then use benchmark results to test whether those assumptions survive real class overlap, class imbalance, and feature-noise conditions in your target domain [9] [10] [15].
+The practical reading rule is simple.
+Treat benchmark tables as endpoint evidence, not as first principles.
+Start from capacity control, geometric assumptions, and decision-threshold requirements; then let benchmark results test whether those assumptions survive real class overlap, class imbalance, and feature-noise conditions in your target domain [9] [10] [15].

 Historical Throughline: How SVM Became Practical